Dirk Ehnts: Career

 Ehnts has published numerous articles in specialist journals and daily newspapers.

 In 2019, he was invited by the Bundestag to provide expert testimony on the TARGET2 real-time gross settlement system of the Eurozone.
 He was the first economist there to point out that TARGET assets and liabilities are not debts.
 In 2021, he appeared as an expert on the finance committee of the Irish Parliament.
-He currently writes a column at Makroskop titled TranformNation.

 During the time leading up to the 2019 European elections, he was the main architect of Socialist Youth Austria's candidate Julia Herr Green New Deal platform.
 He co-authored the Green New Deal for Europe.

 Personal life

 Ehnts lives in Berlin with his wife and their two children.